arangodb/docs/3.8/installation.md

 `zip` archive is available for Windows.

 {% hint 'info' %}
-Starting from version 3.4.0, in addition to installation packages, a `tar.gz` archive is available for the Linux and macOS platforms.
+In addition to installation packages, a `tar.gz` archive is available for the Linux and macOS platforms.
 {% endhint %}